 Based on an evaluation of the proposals, panelist scores create a ranking for funding recommendations.
 Panelists will evaluate and rank proposals in three distinct budget categories: organizations with budgets under \$150,000; organizations with budgets between \$150,000 and \$400,000; and organizations with budgets between \$400,000 and \$1.5 million.
 Funding recommendations will be determined within each budget category.
-Staff may also take into consideration discipline when determining how deep into the ranking recommended funding will go.
 Applicants that do not score above 75 percent of the allotted points will not be eligible for funding.
 Grant amounts are either the full amount of the grant sought or a substantial portion of the requested grant-and never less than 75 percent.